CTimmins1/SecureDevCA/README.md

 # SecureDevCa — Secure Branch

 This branch contains the secured implementation of the TaskPad application for the Secure Application Programming CA.
-All identified vulnerabilities from the insecure branch have been fixed, and industry-standard protections have been added.
+All vulnerabilities from the insecure branch have been fixed and replaced with secure equivalents following modern best practices.

 ---